bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/liquidity-protection/liquidityprotectionstats.md

 seeds the total amount of protected pool tokens

-can only be executed only by a seeder
+can be executed only by a seeder

 ## Parameters: